 Once you have done this, generate a landscape based on your results.

-On the landscape, it is worth clicking on the different patents that are found within the landscape and viewing their claims to see how they compare with yours and if they are similar then the defendant in any cases you bring against for infringing your patent could file a counter-invalidity case against you.
+On the landscape, it is worth choosing to see all patents.
+That way you can click on the different patents that are found within the landscape and view their claims to see how they compare with yours and if they are similar then the defendant in any cases you bring against for infringing your patent could file a counter-invalidity case against you.